 Thanks to smartphone technology some of these commitments follow you all the way home, and encroach into your family time, some even into your bedtime routine!
 You must make a conscious decision to disconnect from these commitments when you get home, and make an effort to connect to your family.

 Evidently, it is so much easier to remain connected to your family when you are on holidays.
-Whilst on holidays there’s time to really listen to each other.
+While on holidays there’s time to really listen to each other.
 This connecting allows for love, understanding and patience to flourish.
 Unfortunately, holidays don’t last forever.

 But, fortunately these positive feelings are not restricted to just holidays.
 They can exist beyond sandy beaches and time off work!
 These positive feelings can thrive in our day-to-day lives.